CSS Complete Guide

 - Doesn't scale well, makes it difficult to read.

-Tag and Creating a .css
+2.3 Understanding the <style> Tag and Creating a .css file

 - Can use

-part of the HTML- Need to use selectors
+<style>tag in<head>part of the HTML- Need to use selectors

 - Select all